junxit/us-congress-bills-119/metadata.md

 - 2025-05-05 — Introduced in House
 - 2025-05-05 — Introduced in House
 - 2025-05-05 — Referred to the House Committee on Natural Resources.
+- 2025-06-03 — Referred to the Subcommittee on Federal Lands.
+- 2025-06-10 — Subcommittee Hearings Held
+- 2025-07-15 — Committee Consideration and Mark-up Session Held
+- 2025-07-15 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2025-07-15 — Subcommittee on Federal Lands Discharged
+- 2025-09-15 — Placed on the Union Calendar, Calendar No. 248.
+- 2025-09-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-292.
+- 2025-09-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-292.